Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/presentation.md

 - `panel-cols` - the number of columns that the parent panel has for the current panel.
 For example, the value "1" means that the panel takes the full width, value "2" means that it takes half of the parent panel's width, value "3" takes a third of the parent, etc.
 - `field-cols` - the maximum number of columns the panel uses to lay out its fields.
 For child panels, this value overrides the default value specified on the `ui:fields` of that child object for this particular child.
 - `field-width` - the preferred column width for the panel fields, which is used to calculate the number of columns in runtime.
 For child panels, this value overrides the default value specified on the `ui:fields` of that child object for this particular child.

+For criteria panels bound to a [criteria object](../../framework/common-ui/data-lists#criteria-object), you can also specify the following additional attributes in the `ui:fields` element to customize all criteria fields.
+- `static` - the default value for whether all field criteria are [statically displayed](../../framework/common-ui/data-lists#editing-criteria-statically) in the criteria panel, or can be added and [edited dynamically](../../framework/common-ui/data-lists#editing-criteria-dynamically).
+You can override this value on individual fields as needed.
+- `op-none` - set to indicate whether all criteria fields should have no operator selection.
+An appropriate default operator for each field will be used, e.g. `Equals` for scalar fields and `Is One Of` for multi-value fields.
+You can override this value on individual fields as needed.

 The following example illustrates custom configurations of the main and child panels for the `SalesOrderCustomerObject`.